webuild-consortium/webuild-github-policies/docs/07-branching-and-workflow.md

 **Overview:**

-The Feature Branch Workflow is the **standard branching strategy** for all WEBUILD repositories.
-It provides a simple, effective approach to parallel development while maintaining code quality and stability.
+The Feature Branch Workflow is the standard branching strategy for all WEBUILD repositories.
+All development work happens in feature branches that are merged to main via pull requests.

 ```mermaid
 graph TD